 I have been working individually with clients, their movement and their overall wellbeing, for 21 years.
-I started out as a personal trainer after leaving a strategic marketing career once I’d realised (pretty early on it has to be said!) that corporate and office life was never going to be for me.
+I started out as a personal trainer after leaving a strategic marketing career in finance.
 I went on to coach running and triathlon and was fortunate to compete myself at an international level in duathlon (run, bike, run), winning European gold in my age-group in both 2007 and 2008.

 For many years in my work I was concentrating primarily on the physical aspects of movement.
-In my sport coaching work I became more focused on understanding human mechanics and anatomy in motion to help my clients with injury rehab and prevention.
-Pilates, functional movement and biomechanics were my main tools and I still love to geek out on these subjects and help clients to keep doing the sports that they love.
+I became increasingly more focused on understanding human mechanics and anatomy in motion to help my clients with injury rehab and prevention.
+Pilates, functional movement and biomechanics were my main tools.

 Through my work and studies in these areas, I naturally began to move myself with greater alignment and efficiency and felt the effect go much deeper and broader that just how I felt physically.
 I cared more about myself, liked myself more and seemed to be building a firmer belief in myself from the inside out.
 I learned how to listen to and understand my body's signals.
 I learned to move intuitively, to understand my anatomy and make up and how to best look after myself - my whole self - physically, emotionally and mentally.